Mehmet Oz

 Born:

 Mehmet Oz (born June 11, 1960, Cleveland, Ohio, U.S.) is a Turkish American surgeon, educator, author, and television personality who cowrote the popular YOU series of health books and hosted The Dr. Oz Show (2009–22).
 In 2022 Oz ran as a Republican for a U.S. Senate seat in Pennsylvania, but he was defeated.
-Two years later President-elect Donald Trump selected Oz to serve as head of the Centers for Medicare and Medicaid Services in his upcoming administration.
+After Donald Trump won the 2024 presidential election, he nominated Oz to serve as head of the Centers for Medicare and Medicaid Services, and the U.S. Senate confirmed him on April 3, 2025.

 Early life and education